nanogiants/appcom-styleguide-ios/README.md

 ### Logging Messages

 Write meaningful log messages.
 This sounds easy but is in fact really hard.
 Keep in mind, that you sometimes log for the event of an error, which in reality occurs only rarely.
 But if it does, you depend on a clear log message along with an expressive payload.
-A good log message should consist of the following items:
+A good log message must consist of the following items:

 * The filename and linenumber of the log statement (for Objective-C this are: `__FILE__` and `__LINE__` and for Swift these are: `#file` and `#line`)
 * A meaningful log message
-* An expressive payload, usually a JSON (That's why you should always add a description Method - see [here](#classes-constructors--tostring)
+* An expressive payload, usually a JSON (That's why you must always add a description Method - see [here](#classes)

 ### Logging Message Language

 Write your log messages in english.
 English is a well known language both in terms of writing and reading.
-Furthermore does it not contain any special characters, which means the it can be logged with ASCII.
+Furthermore does it not contain any special characters, which means that it can be logged with ASCII.
 This is especially important when performing log rotation, since you do not know where your logs are stored.

 ### Logging Payload

 Always log with payload (i.e. context).
 The log message often is not sufficient when tracing bugs.
 You almost always need additional information.
 So just log them along with the message and you keep yourself from deploying a new version of the app just to improve log messages.

 Make sure that the payload is well formatted and complete.
 The format helps you to filter and/or search for certain events.

 ```
 // good